Rape in Sweden: Legislation

 The first statutory law against rape in Sweden dates back to the 13th century.
 It was considered a serious crime, punishable by death until 1779.
 The current Swedish Penal Code was adopted in 1962 and enacted on 1 January 1965.
 A long-standing tradition of gender equality in policy and legislation, as well as an established feminist movement, have led to several legislative changes and amendments, greatly expanding the definition of rape.
 For example, in 1965 Sweden was one of the first countries in the world to criminalise marital rape.
 Homosexual acts and gender neutrality were first introduced in 1984, and sex with someone by improperly exploiting them while they are unconscious (e.g. due to intoxication or sleep) was included in the definition of rape in 2005.
+In 2018, the legislation regarding sexual crimes was changed in a major way where the focus was no longer on the use of threats or force, but rather on the consent of the parties involved.

-This excerpt is an unofficial translation, from the Swedish police website:
+This excerpt is an unofficial translation, from the Swedish Government's website:

-Rape is one of the most serious sexual crimes.
-Whoever by force or threat forces another person to a sexual act that seriously insulting sentenced for rape to imprisonment for between two and six years.
-The penalty for rape is imprisonment for not less than four and not more than ten years.

-The sexual act can be intercourse, but also other sexual acts because of coercion or other circumstances are serious offensive can lead to a person convicted of rape.
-Anyone who exploits someone asleep, unconscious, drunk or under the influence of another drug, mentally disturbed, sick or otherwise is in a particularly vulnerable situation, was also convicted of rape.
+A person who performs vaginal, anal or oral intercourse, or some other sexual act that in view of the seriousness of the violation is comparable to sexual intercourse, with a person who is not participating voluntarily is guilty of rape and is sentenced to imprisonment for at least three and at most six years.